kperv/review_classification/README.md

 # ML classification model

 Model learns to predict a class on texts meaning.
+Neural Net's architecture is stacked CNN layers.
+Texts are transformed into one-hot matrices.
+Accuracy is no SOTA.
 1. Check requirements.txt
 2. Download data from https://www.kaggle.com/zynicide/wine-reviews.
 Other data source can be used, if provided in a Pandas dataframe with columns "description" for texts and "country" for labels.
 3. Run analysis.ipynb to see if it loads correctly and get handy dataset info.